stelzinga/MF/Management_Framework.md

 - Bibliography
 - Versions

-Conventions used in this note like [# NOTES] and [MGT: 01.Planning] as well as so called Markdown formatting like *italic* and **bold** are explained in the note MGT: 80.Tools in the section on Notes.
+Conventions used in this note like [# NOTES] as well as so called Markdown formatting like *italic* and **bold** are explained in the note "Management Framework - Appendix" in  section "Notes".

-A *section* is the same as a chapter in text books.
-A section is visualised either by starting with '#' , '##', '###', etc. reflecting an increasing granular level like 1, 1.1, 1.1.1, etc. or a special format e.g., larger and bolder letters if the same content is displayed in a tool supporting Markdown.
+A *section* is the same as a chapter in text books and is visualised either by starting with '#' , '##', '###', etc. reflecting an increasing granular level like 1, 1.1, 1.1.1, etc. or a special format e.g., larger and bolder letters if the same content is displayed in a tool supporting Markdown.

 Citations follow the APA citation methodology and can be found in [# BIBLIOGRAPHY].
 The APA citation methodology can be found here <https://apastyle.apa.org/style-grammar-guidelines> and examples are provided here <https://apastyle.apa.org/instructional-aids/reference-guide.pdf>.